VIEW OUR CURRENT PROMOTIONS!

 My name is Steven Nenzel.
 Along with my wife, Tracy and brother, Richard, we are the owner's of Rock-It Surfaces.
 I hope you take the time to enjoy this short video and explore our website.

-Breathe life into your kitchen with granite countertops... the natural choice.
+Breathe life into your kitchen with new countertops...

 We carefully select granite from around the world.
 We have over 80 colors in stock.
 Some are so unique that the supply is such we may never see it again... you certainly won't see it in your neighbor's home.
 Drop by with your sketch and we'll provide you with a price for every color we carry.
 You can then walk the slab yard with your price list and discover just how affordable granite is.